 From footbridges to laboratories, whether built in steel, concrete, or timber, GSA is the program that experienced engineers rely on to give them the answers.

-Join us on October 1st to explore the theory of structural footfall analysis and how you can set up and analyse your models in GSA.
+Watch our recording to explore the theory of structural footfall analysis and how you can set up and analyse your models in GSA.